TonyDawra/Web-project/README.md

 ### Prerequisites

-Ensure you have the following software installed:
+Ensure you have the following software and packages installed:

 - Node.js: [Download Node.js](https://nodejs.org/)
 - Node packages: